Filming in Maroondah application

 Photographing or filming a person without consent may breach Victorian State legislation.

-There is no fee for filming in the City of Maroondah.
-However, depending on the level of impact and/or usage of Council facilities, other fees may apply such as:
+Depending on the level of impact and/or usage of Council facilities, other fees may apply such as:

 • hiring a sporting ground